 International Human Rights

 International human rights are the focus of several professors’ teaching, research, and activism.
-Professor Philip Alston is the former UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions as well as co-chair of the Law School’s Center for Human Rights and Global Justice (CHRGJ).
-He teaches International Law, International Human Rights Law, and Children’s Rights in International Law.
+Professor Philip Alston is the current UN Special Rapporteur on Extreme Poverty and Human Rights, a former UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions, and co-chair of the Law School’s Center for Human Rights and Global Justice (CHRGJ).
+He teaches the International Criminal Law Seminar, International Human Rights Law, and Economic and Social Rights.
 Professor Ryan Goodman is also co-chair of the CHRGJ, and is Anne and Joel Ehrenkranz Professor of Law.
 Prior to moving to NYU, Goodman was the inaugural Rita E. Hauser Professor of Human Rights and Humanitarian Law and director of the Human Rights Program at Harvard Law School.
 The CHRGJ's faculty co-directors, Professors Smita Narula and Margaret Satterthwaite '99, lead the International Human Rights Clinic and conduct cutting-edge research in this area.

 Gráinne de Búrca teaches and writes in the area of European human rights.